SashaCHU-st/Testing_Project/README.md

 2. Does all product categories have an "landing page"

-3.Test search feature from main page (search keyword is: ps5)
+3. Test search feature from main page (search keyword is: ps5)

 -robot takes element screenshot from first product